Skip to content

 Bildvisaren sok.riksarkivet.se/bildvisning Interactive image viewer (links provided in results)

-All data comes from the Riksarkivet Data Platform, which hosts AI-transcribed materials from the Swedish National Archives.
+Most of this data comes from the Riksarkivet Data Platform, which hosts AI-transcribed materials from the Swedish National Archives.
+HTR re-transcription is delegated to the HTRflow Gradio Space.

 Archive Coverage